SeisComP/common/apps/tools/scconfig/descriptions/scconfig.rst

 Information panel
 -----------------

-This panel shows information about the SeisComP environment (see figure :ref:`main window <fig-scconfig-mainwindow>`).
+This panel shows information about the |scname| environment (see figure :ref:`main window <fig-scconfig-mainwindow>`).
 All variables (except PATH) can be used as placeholders in most of the configuration parameters which define directories or files, e.g.:

 .. code-block:: sh